This post may contain affiliate links for which I receive a small commission.

 Mammoth Hot Springs Overview

-Lower Terrace Boardwalks and Upper Terrace Drive.
-These two terrace areas are connected through the boardwalks and yellow dotted trails shown below.
-You can chose to hike the approximate 1.7 miles including steep stairs or drive to each location.
+To visit both terraces, you can choose to hike the approximate 1.7 miles including steep stairs or you can drive to each location.
 For anyone with mobility issues, I highly recommend driving to each terrace.

 Best Times to Visit

 The first area in Mammoth Hot Springs, referred to as the Lower Terrace, is comprised of boardwalks with numerous stairs some of which are steep.
-Along with boardwalks here are a few of the sights you should be sure to see:
+These are my favorite spots along the Lower Terrace

 Palette Springs

 Palette Springs is located at the end of the northern most boardwalk in the Lower Terrace area of Mammoth.
-The boardwalk to Palette Springs will take you past a number of interesting limestone formations before you arrive at the small overlook for Palette Springs.
 As with all terraces in Mammoth, this formation is constantly changing as parts of it die and new areas emerge.
-What is colorful today, could be grey and white tomorrow and what is white today, could be colorful by next year.

 After you leave the boardwalk to Palette Springs, head towards the parking lot then turn right and follow the path to the next boardwalk on your right.
 Oh, before you go, take a minute to walk north on the sidewalk to Liberty Cap.